carlosItDevelop/CursoAspNetCore6ZeroAoNinja/README.md

 Also check out the [.NET Homepage](https://www.microsoft.com/net) for released versions of .NET, getting started guides, and learning resources.

-## How to Engage, Contribute, and Give Feedback

-Some of the best ways to contribute are to try things out, file issues, join in design conversations, and make pull-requests.

-* Download our latest builds
-* Follow along with the development of SmartAdmin for ASP.NET Core:
-  * [Roadmap](https://support.gotbootstrap.com/t/asp-net-core): The schedule and milestone themes for SmartAdmin for ASP.NET Core.
-* Check out the [contributing](CONTRIBUTING.md) page to see the best places to log issues and start discussions.

 ## Reporting security issues and bugs

 Security issues and bugs should be reported privately, via email, to SmartAdmin Security (SAC) at <secure@walapa.nl>.
 You should receive a response within 72 hours.
 If for some reason you do not, please follow up via email to ensure we received your original message.

 ## Code of conduct

 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
-For more information, see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [smartadmin-next@walapa.nl](mailto:smartadmin-next@walapa.nl) with any additional questions or comments.
+For more information, see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [cooperchip.vendas@gmail.com](mailto:cooperchip.vendas@gmail.com) with any additional questions or comments.